MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Enable-PSRemoting.md

 ## DESCRIPTION
 The **Enable-PSRemoting** cmdlet configures the computer to receive Windows PowerShell remote commands that are sent by using the WS-Management technology.

-By default, on Windows ServerÂ® 2012, Windows PowerShell remoting is enabled.
+By default, on Windows Server® 2012, Windows PowerShell remoting is enabled.
 You can use **Enable-PSRemoting** to enable Windows PowerShell remoting on other supported versions of Windows and to re-enable remoting on Windows Server 2012 if it becomes disabled.

 You have to run this command only one time on each computer that will receive commands.